 The ISA and SpaceIL will also share data with NASA from another instrument installed aboard the spacecraft.
 The data will be made publicly available through NASA’s Planetary Data System.

-Beresheet launched Feb.
-21 on SpaceX Falcon 9 rocket from Cape Canaveral Air Force Station in Florida.
+Beresheet launched on February 21 on SpaceX Falcon 9 rocket from Cape Canaveral Air Force Station in Florida.
 The spacecraft completed a maneuver April 4 called a lunar capture that placed it in an elliptical orbit around the Moon, setting the stage for its first landing attempt on April 11.
 Beresheet is targeting an area known as the Sea of Serenity (Mare Serenitatis in Latin), which is near where NASA’s Apollo 17 astronauts landed in 1972.

 The president’s direction from Space Policy Directive-1 galvanizes NASA’s return to the Moon and builds on progress on the Space Launch System rocket and Orion spacecraft, collaborations with U.S industry and international partners, and knowledge gained from current robotic assets at the Moon and Mars.